Fee-Only vs. Fee-Based

-From the day we first opened our doors over 25 years ago, we have always been a fee-only financial planning firm.
+From the day we first opened our doors more than 30 years ago, we have always been a fee-only financial planning firm.
 Fee-only means we accept payments only from our clients.
 We accept no compensation from mutual fund companies, insurance carriers, or other service providers.

-We feel strongly about this distinction and have advocated on behalf of fee-only advisors through our work with NAPFA, a trade organization made up entirely of fee-only advisors like us, who believe our job is to act with undivided loyalty to our clients and no one else.
+We feel strongly about this distinction and have advocated on behalf of fee-only advisors through our work with NAPFA, an organization made up entirely of fee-only advisors like us, who believe our job is to act with undivided loyalty to our clients and no one else.